mattsoldo/python-stormaudio/README.rst

 The package installs a command-line tool which will connect to your receiver, power it up, and then monitor all activity and changes that take place.
-The code for this console monitor is in ``anthemav/tools.py`` and you can invoke it by simply running this at the command line with the appropriate IP and port number that matches your receiver and its configured port:
+The code for this console monitor is in ``stormaudio/tools.py`` and you can invoke it by simply running this at the command line with the appropriate IP and port number that matches your receiver and its configured port:

 ::

-   anthemav_monitor --host 10.0.0.100 --port 14999
+   stormaudio_monitor --host 10.0.0.100 --port 14999

 Helpful Commands
 ----------------